d2l-ai/d2l-en/chapter_computer-vision/transposed-conv.md

 # Transposed Convolution
 :label:`sec_transposed_conv`

-The layers we introduced so far for convolutional neural networks, including convolutional layers (:numref:`sec_conv_layer`) and pooling layers (:numref:`sec_pooling`), often reduce the input width and height, or keep them unchanged.
-Applications such as semantic segmentation (:numref:`sec_semantic_segmentation`) and generative adversarial networks (:numref:`sec_dcgan`), however, require to predict values for each pixel and therefore needs to increase input width and height.
-Transposed convolution, also named fractionally-strided convolution :cite:`Dumoulin.Visin.2016` or deconvolution :cite:`Long.Shelhamer.Darrell.2015`, serves this purpose.
+The CNN layers we have seen so far, such as convolutional layers (:numref:`sec_conv_layer`) and pooling layers (:numref:`sec_pooling`), typically reduce (downsample) the spatial dimensions (height and width) of the input, or keep them unchanged.
+In semantic segmentation
+that classifies at pixel-level, it will be convenient if the spatial dimensions of the input and output are the same.
+For example,
+the channel dimension at one output pixel can hold the classification results for the input pixel at the same spatial position.

+To achieve this, especially after the spatial dimensions are reduced by CNN layers, we can use another type of CNN layers that can increase (upsample) the spatial dimensions of intermediate feature maps.
+In this section,
+we will introduce
+*transposed convolution*, which is also called *fractionally-strided convolution* :cite:`Dumoulin.Visin.2016`, for reversing downsampling operations by the convolution.

 ```{.python .input}
 from mxnet import np, npx, init